delmal007/BVN-Verification/README.md

 To get started, you will need to:

-1. Install the Laravel framework.
-2. Clone this repository.
+1. Clone this repository.
-3. Create a `.env` file and configure the YouVerify API key.
+2. Create a `.env` file and configure the YouVerify API key.
-4. Run the `composer install` command.
+3. Run the `composer install` command.
-5. Run the `npm install` command.
+4. Run the `npm install` command.
-6. Run the `npm run dev` command.
+5. Run the `npm run dev` command.
-7. Run the `php artisan serve` command to start the app.
+6. Run the `php artisan serve` command to start the app.

 ## Usage